Pressure-treated wood fence offers a wide range of benefits which includes protection from insects, fungi, external elements, etc.

-If you want a more neutral fence color and solid look you can even try gray color stain that matches with your property and home style.
+If you want a more neutral fence color and solid look, you can even try a gray color stain that matches your property and home style.

-The reason I always recommend dark colors for staining fence and decking areas is darker shades will most likely stand much longer than lighter shades.
+I always recommend dark colors for staining fence and decking areas because darker shades will most likely stand much longer than lighter ones.

 Most homeowners and DIYers hence prefer dark colors for staining the wood outside.

 But as I said, this is mostly your preference.